 - 1. Demonstrate knowledge of key professional practice standards and legislation that apply to clinical psychology in Ontario.
 This will include both provincial and federal legislation, regulations, and standards as well as key case law. - 2.
-Show understanding of common professional issues which occur during the practice of psychology. - 3.
-Apply knowledge of relevant legislation and practice standards to practice cases and situations. - 4.
-Evaluate existing clinical documents and policies with respect to current legislation and practice standards.
+Show understanding of common professional issues that occur during the practice of psychology. - 3.
+Apply knowledge of relevant legislation and practice standards to practice cases and situations.